Jarred-Sumner/styleurl-extension/README.md

 # StyleURL Extension

-StyleURL is the easiest way for developers & designers to collaborate on CSS changes.
+[StyleURL](https://www.styleurl.app) is the easiest way for developers & designers to collaborate on CSS changes.
+This is the source code for the Chrome extension.

 ### What's New (v1.1.13 - August 3, 2018)